Renaud11232/OctoPrint-Resource-Monitor/.github/PULL_REQUEST_TEMPLATE/pull_request.md

----
-name: Pull request
-about: Suggest changes to the existing code
-title: "[PR]"
-labels: ''
-assignees: ''

----

-Thanks you for contributing to OctoPrint-Resource-Monitor, it's very appreciated !
+Thank you for contributing to OctoPrint-Resource-Monitor, it's very appreciated !

 Before submitting this PR, make sure you followed the following guidelines.